cmsc330fall24/fall2024/projects/project1.md

 #### `uniq lst`

 - **Type**: `'a list -> 'a list`
-- **Description**: Given a list, returns a list with all duplicate elements removed. *Order does not matter, in the output list.*
+- **Description**: Given a list, returns a list with all duplicate elements removed. *Order does not matter in the output list.*
 - **Examples**:
   ```ocaml
   uniq [] = []